hashicorp/packer/website/source/docs/builders/googlecompute.html.md

 -   `omit_external_ip` (boolean) - If true, the instance will not have an external IP.
     `use_internal_ip` must be true if this property is true.

--   `preemptible` (boolean) - If true, launch a preembtible instance.

 -   `on_host_maintenance` (string) - Sets Host Maintenance Option.
 Valid
     choices are `MIGRATE` and `TERMINATE`.
 Please see [GCE Instance Scheduling Options](https://cloud.google.com/compute/docs/instances/setting-instance-scheduling-options),
     as not all machine_types support `MIGRATE` (i.e. machines with GPUs).
-The default value depends on preemtability.
-    - when preemptible == true, defaults to `TERMINATE`
-    - when preemptible == false, defaults to `MIGRATE`
+    If preemptible is true this can only be `TERMINATE`.
+If preemptible is false, it defaults to `MIGRATE`

+-   `preemptible` (boolean) - If true, launch a preembtible instance.

 -   `region` (string) - The region in which to launch the instance.
 Defaults to to the region hosting the specified `zone`.